“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 Her letters continued to arrive on a daily basis, many about his estranged relationship with his mother.
 Luna found it incomprehensible he neglected to make any effort to amend things and at least keep the lines of communication open with the person who gave him his life.
 There were frequent emails about his health and diet: “I’m not a physically strong person but I can’t remember when I last caught a cold.
 I happened to evolve into a state like this by using cold water to wash my face every winter morning.
 I take a hot shower before going to bed in evenings.
 I just don’t shower on winter mornings.
 Challenge yourself to use cold water to wash your face every winter morning.
 Dude, it’s really tough.
 But if I can manage it, you can, too.
 And I bet you’ll never catch a cold again.”

 In her capacity for kindness Luna could be quite creative.
 Imagine having spent your life in failed relationships, and then being confined to an environment where opportunities for meeting people were greatly diminished, isolated from society in a rural area, a strange country, a penal colony, or which is equivalent, by advanced middle age itself, when you become physically repellant to those younger than you, no matter how handsome you were in your prime.
 Imagine musing, all alone in your shack, cabin or trailer, on the most poignant of those long lost loves, perhaps one in particular, the woman you blew off most cruelly precisely because she was the most loving and attentive of them all, and how wrong you had been in doing so, a truth realized too late, after all lines of communication were severed, her email address long forgotten or inactive.
 Imagine one day, just when you are thinking about this very woman, you see for a split second her apparition appear and disappear in your window.
 No, it can’t be!
-And the face pops into view again, less hesitantly now, a smiling angel, a miracle.
+And the face pops into view again, less hesitantly now, a miracle, a smiling angel.

 Isham wasn’t in such dire straights, of course, still hale and hearty enough to enjoy the attention of more than a few “robust female specimens,” as he liked to refer to them, including one currently living with him, that old warhorse who stuck with him when all the others fell by the wayside, Bonnie.
 But as her emails were infrequently returned and he had not invited her back, Luna felt she needed to reach out with a bit of playful drama.
 She had been observing what time Bonnie left for work and the days Isham wasn’t in class.
 One morning she went round to his side of the foreign experts’ guesthouse and peeked through a gap in the curtains of his bedroom window.
 The morning, while one is still in bed, is the most sexual time of the day — he’d likely be having an erection that very moment — and the circumstances most opportune.
 She felt herself to be ready, readier than she had ever been.
 He’d surely find the spontaneity of her arrival intensely erotic in its own right.
 She wasn’t intending to be noticed when poking her face in the window, just wanted to confirm he was there, but secretly she hoped to be noticed, as it meant he was laying in expectation of her.